YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## News
+* 2021-08-09 Our proposal "Fairness of Machine Learning in Recommender Systems" has been accepted for presentation as a tutorial at the CIKM 2021.
+* 2021-08-08 Our proposal "Counterfactual  explainablerecommendation" has been accepted by CIKM 2021.
 * 2021-04-27 Our proposal "Fairness of Machine Learning in Recommender Systems" has been accepted for presentation as a tutorial at the SIGIR 2021.
 * 2021-04-14 Our research on Personalized Fairness is accepted by SIGIR 2021.
 * 2021-01-16 Papers on Fairness, Generative Recommendadtion, Knowledge Graph Embedding accepted to WWW 2021.